charliechazz/SilentWhisper/README.md

 ---

-🛡️ Operation Modes
+## 🛡️ Operation Modes

-📡 IDS Mode (detection): Analyzes traffic and generates alerts.
-🛑 IPS Mode (prevention): Automatically blocks detected threats.
+📡 IDS Mode (detection): Analyzes traffic and generates alerts 🛑 IPS Mode (prevention): Automatically blocks detected threats

 ---

-📢 Contributions
+## 📢 Contributions

 Contributions are welcome! 🛠️ You can open an issue or submit a pull request.